raynamharris/FMR1CA1rnaseq/scripts/02_RNAseq.md

 knitr::opts_chunk$set(fig.path = '../figures/02_RNAseq/')
 ```

-We are ready to calculate differential gene expression using the DESeq package.
-For simplicity, I will use the standard nameing of "countData" and "colData" for the gene counts and gene information, respectively.
+We are ready to calculate differential gene expression using the DESeq
+package.
+For simplicity, I will use the standard nameing of “countData”
+and “colData” for the gene counts and gene information, respectively.

 ``` r
 colData <- read.csv("../data/fmr1ColData.csv", header = T)